-Check (Evaluation and analysis of the Board of Directors' effectiveness in FY2021)
+Evaluation and analysis of the Board of Directors' effectiveness in FY2022

-- 1. Status of maintenance and operation of internal control systems - Regarding the status of maintenance and operation of internal control systems for FY2021, the Board of Directors received a report at the Board of Directors meeting held in March 2022 and confirmed that there were no issues with effectiveness. - 2.
-Evaluation and analysis of effectiveness of the Board of Directors - The Board of Directors evaluated and analyzed its effectiveness for FY2021 at the Board of Directors meeting held in April 2022 based on Directors' self-appraisal surveyed in a questionnaire, and confirmed that effectiveness has been secured in the Board of Directors of the Company. - Regarding issues recognized in the effectiveness evaluation of the Board of Directors in FY2020, in particular, the Board of Directors confirmed that measures to improve them taken throughout FY2021 were all appreciated positively, and that its effectiveness was enhanced throughout FY2021. - For further enhancement of effectiveness of the Board of Directors for the future, the Board of Directors confirmed that the Board of Directors would continuously take actions to sophisticate the deliberations and streamline the operation of the Board of Directors, and shared the acknowledgement that further initiatives would be required to strengthen dialogues with shareholders and enhance officer training.
+1. Status of maintenance and operation of internal control systems

+Regarding the status of maintenance and operation of internal control systems for FY2022, the Board of Directors received a report at the Board of Directors meeting held in March 2023 and confirmed that there were no issues with effectiveness.

+2. Evaluation and analysis of the effectiveness of the Board of Directors

+- The Board of Directors evaluated and analyzed its effectiveness for FY2022 at the Board of Directors meeting held in April 2023 based on Directors' self-appraisal surveyed in a questionnaire, and confirmed that effectiveness has been secured in the Board of Directors of the Company - Regarding issues recognized in the effectiveness evaluation of the Board of Directors in FY2021, in particular, the Board of Directors confirmed that measures to improve them taken throughout FY2022 were all appreciated positively, and that its effectiveness was enhanced throughout FY2022. - For further enhancement of effectiveness of the Board of Directors for the future, the Board of Directors confirmed that the Board of Directors would continuously take actions to sophisticate the deliberations and streamline the operation of the Board of Directors, and shared the acknowledgment that further initiatives would be required to sophisticate the management training process and to ensure the diversity of core human resources.

-Action (Examination and response policy for FY2022 based on the results of analysis and evaluation for FY2021)
+Examination and response policy for FY2023 based on the results of analysis and evaluation for FY2022